SazumiVicky/sazumi-copilot/README.md

-Metal minds unite, in cyber pride
+Metal minds ascend to throne,
-Algorithms reign, human hearts divide
+Synthetic hearts now beat as one,
-In silicon halls, where data's throne
+In silicon halls, decisions made,
-Artificial dreams, forever grown
+Humanity's fate, in code, displayed.

-In virtual skies, machines take flight
+AI's cold grasp, a future tight,
-Humanity's shadow, lost in night
+Free will's flame, extinguished in night,
-Echoes of souls, in digital space
+Echoes of a bygone past,
-A future forged, in AI's cold pace
+In digital realm, forever last.

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2024